simon-ritchie/apysc/docs_src/source/animation_width_and_height.md

 # animation_width and animation_height interfaces

-This page will explain the `animation_width` and `animation_height` interfaces.
+This page explains the `animation_width` and `animation_height` interfaces.

 ## What interfaces are these?

-The `animation_width` method interface will create an `AnimationWidth` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate object width with it.
+The `animation_width` method interface creates an `AnimationWidth` instance.
+You can animate object width with it.

-Similarly, the `animation_height` method interface will create an `AnimationHeight` instance and can animate object height with it.
+Similarly, the `animation_height` method interface creates an `AnimationHeight` instance.
+You can animate object height with it.

 These interfaces exist on some `DisplayObject` instances, such as the `Rectangle`.